All features

 PDF Scale Detection Questions

-Upload your PDF to Easy Takeoffs and the software reads the printed scale notation from the drawing automatically.
-If no notation is found, pick from 28 standard architectural, engineering, and metric scales, or draw a line between two points with a known distance to calibrate manually.
-Each page can have its own scale, and you can change it at any time if the original detection needs adjusting.
+Upload your PDF to Easy Takeoffs and it reads the printed scale notation from the drawing automatically.
+When a sheet has no readable scale text, like a scanned or photographed plan, AI reads the scale printed on the drawing and suggests it for you to confirm.
+If neither finds it, pick from 28 standard architectural, engineering, and metric scales or type in the scale from your title block.
+Each page can have its own scale, and you can change it at any time.

 Auto scale detection reads the text on your PDF drawing and searches for printed scale notations like 1/4" = 1'-0", 1:100, or 1" = 20'.
 When Easy Takeoffs finds a match, it sets the calibration automatically so every measurement you take returns accurate real world dimensions.
-If the notation is ambiguous or missing, the tool flags the page and prompts you to set the scale manually.
+When a sheet has no scale text to read, such as a scanned drawing, AI reads the scale printed on the sheet and suggests it for you to confirm before you measure.

 Architectural scales express a fraction of an inch per foot.
 The most common are 1/4" = 1'-0" for floor plans, 1/8" = 1'-0" for site plans and larger buildings, 3/8" = 1'-0" for wall sections, 1/2" = 1'-0" for bathroom and kitchen details, and 1" = 1'-0" or 1-1/2" = 1'-0" for large scale details.
 Easy Takeoffs includes all 13 standard architectural scales from 3" = 1'-0" down to 1/32" = 1'-0".